 If you don’t have insurance you are still qualified for our services.
 Many of our valued patients do not have vision insurance and are still able to get affordable extensive eye exams.
 We’ll lay out all the options for you whether you have insurance or not and get you set up with an affordable payment plan you can manage.

-Eye exams are just $59 at Heartland Vision.
+Eye exams are only $69 at Heartland Vision.